vanducng/datafold-docs/docs/os_diff/how_to_implement_new_database_driver.md

 This way, users can install the dependencies needed for your database driver, with `pip install 'data-diff[postgresql]'`.

-This way, data-diff can support a wide variety of drivers, without requiring our users to install libraries that they won't use.
+This way, Open Source Data Diff can support a wide variety of drivers, without requiring our users to install libraries that they won't use.

 ## 2. Implement the database module